top of page

 While the line was bypassed in 1919, regular train services continued until 1978.
 The line has since been used in preservation between Picton and Buxton, with the remainder falling out of service.

-Today, the line is leased by Transport Heritage NSW (THNSW) to provide regular heritage train experiences attached to the NSW Rail Museum and to allow THNSW’s operating heritage fleet to access the broader NSW rail network.
+Today, the line is leased by THNSW to provide regular heritage train experiences attached to the NSW Rail Museum and to allow THNSW’s operating heritage fleet to access the broader NSW rail network.

 You can read more about the history of the Loop Line here.